I’m not a super brand loyal person, but if I’m not making my own tomato sauce, I really prefer Newman’s Own Marinara sauce.

 #4.
 A Price Book lets you make informed decisions about shopping online or thru co-ops.
-I use my price book to determine whether to stock up at Amazon or Vitacost – and whether to grab a case of something from my kosher co-op.
+I use my price book to determine whether it’s worth it for me to stock up on something at Amazon - and whether I should grab a case of something from my kosher co-op.

 Free Price Book Printables

 Because I know that some of you, like me, prefer NOT to reinvent the wheel, I have created some free price book printables for you.
 Just save a copy of them to your computer and use them as you wish.